BryanJacobs/FIDO2Applet/docs/security_model.md

 the "malware" case above. **If not**, then we are in an interesting situation.

+If you installed with the default parameters, the attacker can tell how long your PIN is in UTF-8 code points, but can't get the PIN itself.

 If you set the force-always-uv flag, the attacker needs to decrypt the on-device wrapping key.
 Without doing that, they can read incidentals like:
 - how many different resident keys are currently stored on the device